danfuzz/samizdat/doc/language-guide/10-execution-trees.md

 then evaluation fails (terminating the runtime).
 Otherwise, the evaluated value is bound in the current (topmost) execution context to the indicated `name`.

+#### `voidable` &mdash; `@[voidable: expression]`

+* `expression` &mdash; Expression node.

+This represents a "voidable" expression as part of an actuals list to a `call` node.

+When a `voidable` is evaluated, the inner expression is evaluated.
+If that results in a value (not void), then the value becomes the result of the outer evaluation.
+If the inner expression yields void, then this causes the function call that the node is part of to immediately yield void, instead of continuing to evaluate.